 Looked after children and previously looked after children

 The most common reason for children becoming looked after is as a result of abuse and neglect.
-SCHOOL NAME ensures that staff have the necessary skills and understanding to keep looked after/previously looked after children safe.
+St Joseph’s ensures there is an appointed designated teacher for looked after children who has the appropriate training and that staff have the necessary skills and understanding to keep looked after/previously looked after children safe.
 Appropriate staff have information about a child’s looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child and contact arrangements with birth parents or those with parental responsibility.

 The designated teacher for looked after children and the DSL have details of the child’s social worker and the name and contact details of the Devon County Council’s virtual school head for children in care.

 The designated teacher for looked after children works with the virtual school head to discuss how Pupil Premium Plus funding can be best used to support the progress of looked after children in the school and meet the needs in the child’s personal education plan.
-The designated teacher will follow the statutory guidance ‘.
+The designated teacher will follow the statutory guidance ‘Promoting the education of looked-aAfter and previously looked- after children..

 The term Looked After Child includes children who have been adopted having previously been in overseas state care (referred to as IAPLAC) i.e a child who has been adopted having previously been in overseas state care/ in state care outside of England and ceased to be in state care as a result of being adopted.
 A child is regarded as having been in ‘state care outside of England’ if he/she was in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.